SRI-CSL/yices2/doc/sphinx/source/type-operations.rst

 .. c:function:: type_t yices_new_uninterpreted_type(void)

-   Creates a new uninterpreted type.
+   Creates a new uninterpreted type

 For tuple types, the API includes a general constructor for tuple